Lil Wayne: 2023–present: Welcome 2 Collegrove and Tha Carter VI

-Future projects
+Future and unreleased projects

 Carter has announced several possible upcoming projects, including a collaborative album entitled I Can't Feel My Face with Harlem-based rapper Juelz Santana, that has been in production for several years.
 In late 2011, it was announced by Mack Maine that Carter and Juelz Santana had gone back to work on their collaborative album I Can't Feel My Face, which had been delayed for a few years due to "label politics".